castlecms/castle.cms/README.rst

 WORKING ON THIS BRANCH!!!
 =========================

-This branch is highly experimental branch to make castle work with Python 3.6+ and Plone 5.2
+This branch is highly experimental branch to make castle work with Python 3.7+ and Plone 5.2

 To get started:

 .. code-block:: shell
     python -m venv env
     env/bin/pip install -r requirements.txt
-    env/bin/buildout -c develop.cfg
+    env/bin/buildout

 To Run: